DominiquePaul/ClockBlocks/README.md

 See the split for each session either across 1. all sessions or 2. by date.
 You can also find a table of each session or day here.

 ## Settings

+Here you can
-You can 1. define, rename or delete your blocks here and 2. link to a Google sheet to which your sessions will be synced.
+1. Create, rename or delete your blocks and
+2. Sync your time blocks to a Google sheet.
 This is optional but you might find this useful (if you're such a time tracking nerd like me) to create additional plots or dig into the data yourself.

 # Roadmap

 - [x] User can estbalish a OAuth connection with Google Sheets so record is synced with a google sheet where they can create their own charts.
-- [ ] User can somehow make edits to tracked time.
+- [x] User can somehow make edits to tracked time.
 Most likely interface is that you get to rewrite
-- [ ] Charts: Show a Horizontal bar graph
+- [x] Charts: Show a Horizontal bar graph
-- [ ] User can filter stats by date (or at least have a drop)
+- [x] User can filter stats by date

 # Technical info
 The tech stack for this app is Tauri + React + TypeScript.
-Magic 🪄

 # Development